finnjames/fsj.xyz/src/markdown/cv.md

 ### University of North Carolina at Chapel Hill

-Computer Science and Studio Art double major.
+Computer Science B.S. with a Studio Art minor.
 GPA: 3.94.
 Expected graduation: May 2022.

 ### Honors Carolina